 Use techniques, such as

-, progressive relaxation, and visualization to calm yourself down.
+, and visualization to calm yourself down.
 Whether you are in the midst of a trans-Atlantic flight or sitting through an all-day meeting, something as simple as deep breathing or getting up from your seat and taking a quick

 can help.
 Many airports have masseurs available.
 The next time your blood pressure rises because of a flight delay or cancellation, seek out one of these unique storefronts in the terminal to help ease your frustration.

 Home Away From Home